searKing/golang/tools/go-option/README.md

 Generates Go code using a package as a graceful option.

-go-option Generates Go code using a package as a graceful options Given the name of a atomic.Value type T go-option will create a new self-contained Go source file implementing
+go-option Generates Go code using a package as a graceful options Given the name of an atomic.Value type T go-option will create a new self-contained Go source file implementing

 ```
 // type TOption interface{